tradingstrategy-ai/ethdubai-2023-hackathon/README.md

 ![Sushi DEX algorithmic trading logo](./logo.png)

+**Trading is the killer application of Web3**.

 This is the Github repository for **Citade-Sashimi** [EthDubai hackathon project](https://ethdubai-sushiswap-hackathon.devpost.com/).
 The project implements non-custodial investable automated trading strategies on the top of Sushi DEX.

 The hackathon comes with one example trading strategy, but it's easy to customise the approach for multiple professional-grade quant finance strategies.
 The strategies can be written in high-elvel Python, using on-chain data sources and 150+ technical indicators out of the box.
 No Solidity or low level blockchain knowledge is needed.

+- View 3 minutes YouTube presentation

 # Goal